saylordotorg/course_engl405/Unit07.md

+---
+layout: default
+title: "ENGL405: The American Renaissance"
+course_description: "An examination of American literature published between the 1830s and 1860s, focusing on the socio-cultural context that lead to the dramatic outburst of literary creativity in this era."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: The Slavery Controversy and Abolitionist Literature** <span id="7"></span>
 *Perhaps no controversy defined the antebellum period as much as